saptarshibasu/kafka-study/README.md

 * `net.core.rmem_max = 2097152` (2 MiB)
 * `net.ipv4.tcp_wmem = 4096 65536 2048000` (4 KiB 64 KiB 2 MiB)
 * `net.ipv4.tcp_rmem = 4096 65536 2048000` (4 KiB 64 KiB 2 MiB)
 * `vm.max_map_count` = 65535 - Maximum number of memory map areas a process may have (aka `vm.max_map_count`).
 By default, on a number of Linux systems, the      value of `vm.max_map_count` is somewhere around 65535.
 Each log segment, allocated per partition, requires a pair of index/timeindex files, and each of these   files consumes 1 map area.
 In other words, each log segment uses 2 map areas.
 Thus, each partition requires minimum 2 map areas, as long as it hosts a single   log segment.
 That is to say, creating 50000 partitions on a broker will result allocation of 100000 map areas and likely cause broker crash with                OutOfMemoryError (Map failed) on a system with default `vm.max_map_count`
 * File descriptor limits: Kafka uses file descriptors for log segments and open connections.
 If a broker hosts many partitions, consider that the broker needs    at least (number_of_partitions)*(partition_size/segment_size) to track all log segments in addition to the number of connections the broker makes.
-We recommend at least 100000 allowed file descriptors for the broker processes as a starting point
+We           recommend at least 100,000 allowed file descriptors for the broker processes as a starting point
+* Kafka uses heap space very carefully and does not require setting heap sizes more than 6 GB
+* You can do a back-of-the-envelope estimate of memory needs by assuming you want to be able to buffer for 30 seconds and compute your memory need as             `write_throughput * 30`
+* A machine with 64 GB of RAM is a decent choice, but 32 GB machines are not uncommon.
+Less than 32 GB tends to be counterproductive
+* Do not share the same drives used for Kafka data with application logs or other OS filesystem activity to ensure good latency
+* You should use RAID 10 if the additional cost is acceptable.
+Otherwise, configure your Kafka server with multiple log directories, each directory mounted on    a separate drive
+* You should avoid network-attached storage (NAS).
+NAS is often slower, displays larger latencies with a wider deviation in average latency, and is a single      point of failure
+* Modern data-center networking (1 GbE, 10 GbE) is sufficient for the vast majority of clusters.
+* You should avoid clusters that span multiple data centers, even if the data centers are colocated in close proximity; and avoid clusters that span large        geographic distances
+* `num.partitions` - The default number of log partitions for auto-created topics.
+You should increase this since it is better to over-partition a topic.
+Over-partitioning a topic leads to better data balancing and aids consumer parallelism.
+For keyed data, you should avoid changing the number of partitions in   a topic
+* Key Service Goals
+  * Throughput
+  * Latency
+  * Durability
+  * Availability

 ### ZooKeeper Basics